abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

         return 0;
     }

+.. _shareable-handle:
 Shareable handle
 ----------------

-The ``hipMemPoolExportToSharedHandle()`` is used to export a memory pool pointer to a shareable handle.
-This handle can be a file descriptor or a handle obtained from another process.
-The exported handle contains information about the memory pool, including its size, location, and other relevant details.
+To export a memory pool pointer to a shareable handle, use ``hipMemPoolExportToSharedHandle()``.
+This handle could be a file descriptor or a handle obtained from another process.
+The exported handle contains information about the memory pool, such as size, location, and other relevant details.

 .. code-block:: cpp